zakariamaaraki/RemoteCodeCompiler/CONTRIBUTING.md

 Reading and following these guidelines will help us make the contribution process easy and effective for everyone involved.

 ## Add support for new language
-All you need to do is to follow these steps:
+This can be done by following these steps:
 1. Create a class in [execution](/src/main/java/com/cp/compiler/executions) folder that extends [Execution](/src/main/java/com/cp/compiler/executions/Execution.java) class (naming: **<Language_Name>Execution**, exp: CExecution or CPPExecution)
-2. Register this execution class in the [LanguageConfig](/src/main/java/com/cp/compiler/config/LanguagesConfig.java) class.
+2. Register this execution class in the [LanguageConfig.java](/src/main/java/com/cp/compiler/config/LanguagesConfig.java) class.
 3. Create a Dockerfile (in [executions](/executions) folder) containing the official image of the language.
 4. Add E2E tests for this language (**Note**: your PR won't be merged without E2E tests).

+## Add support for new Containerization technology
+All you need to do is to provide an implementation of [ContainerService.class](/src/main/java/com/cp/compiler/services/ContainerService.java) and use it as the primary bean.

 ## Project structure